 Тад Attributes Description

-Constant and 1 The root element.
+Constant and I The root element.

 frontpanel xmlns:xsi Invariant tag 1

 xmlns Invariant tag 2

 xsi:schemaLocation Invariant tag 3

 device The device's root element.

 device name The device's logical name.

 skin Refers to a PNG file which defines the device background.

-at fa sidaat Defines the widget to use.
-Refer to the widget documentati
+and Carnet days to survey Defines the widget to use.
+Refer to the widget documentation.

 ej.fp.widget.xxx label All widget should provide this identifier.
 Sometimes it is used as string, sometimes as integer

-X The widget x-coordinate.
+x The widget x-coordinate.

-У The widget y-coordinate.
+у The widget y-coordinate.